abiessener/talk-it-out/README.md

 # Talk It Out
 Learning how to pair program
+Authors:
+* Adam Biessener
-Authors: Adam Biessener and Sam Fortin
+* Sam Fortin